zimmski/tavor/README.md

 ## How does Tavor work and what does it provide?

 TODO model-based concept with format files, doing almost everything with format files should be possible<br/>
-TODO how fuzzing works in general with the model-based concept<br/>
+TODO how fuzzing works in general with the model-based concept and the unrolling<br/>
 TODO how delta-debugging works in general with the model-based concept, reading the input, delta-debug on it<br/>
 TODO mention missing features -> link to it<br/>
 TODO mention that it is a platform to extend on, so researchers and testers do not have to implement everything from scratch<br/>